Research

 Embeddings + strategic events:

-Next: Best LLMs of April 2026 →. nine frontier releases in 30 days, Berkeley breaks the trust, DeepSeek V4 lands at one-seventh the cost.
+Next: Best LLMs of April 2026 →. nine frontier releases in 30 days, Berkeley breaks the trust, DeepSeek V4 lands at roughly 1/34 the output price of GPT-5.5.
 And then: Best LLMs of May 2026 →→. distribution and architecture move while the model layer rests.

 Frequently asked questions